sneha511/groupon-ai-deal-draft-assistant/README.md

 Demo: AI-assisted Groupon deal generation for small local merchants

+Prototype built using Streamlit and OpenAI to generate strategic Groupon deal drafts for small merchants.

 Prototype: **AI-assisted Groupon deal generation for small local merchants**

 This prototype demonstrates how AI can reduce friction in Groupon’s merchant onboarding flow by automatically generating **publish-ready deal drafts from minimal merchant input**.